abhirama/coursera-download/readme.txt

-1. You should have python(http://www.python.org/) installed for this script to work.
+1. You should have Python 2(http://www.python.org/) installed for this script to work.
 2. Extract download.py and download.cfg files into the folder where you want to download files from Coursera.
 3. Edit download.cfg with your Coursera user name, password and the video listing page of the class that you want to donwload.
 You should have already registered for this class, otherwise this will not work.
 The example file provided has the link for algo class.
 4. Using the command prompt, go to the directory where you extracted download.py and download.cfg and type 'python download.py'.